-The masters’s degree programme in Molecular Precision Medicine is a joint program of the Medical University of Vienna and the University of Vienna.
+The master’s degree programme in Molecular Precision Medicine is a joint program of the Medical University of Vienna and the University of Vienna.
 The program is dedicated to an understanding of human pathogenesis and the treatment of disease at a molecular and mechanistic level.

 The course brings basic, translational, and clinical scientists together with doctors to educate students in the opportunities, challenges, and future perspectives of precision medicine.